Episodes

 A new thing!
 I'm Malcolm Cox.
 Welcome to your daily devotional podcast anchored in Isaiah 43:19: 'See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the wilderness and streams in the wasteland.'

-We are currently looking at God doing a new thing in the life of Daniel.
-Today we explore Daniel’s security.
+We are currently looking at God doing a new thing in the life of the Apostle Peter.
+Today we explore Peter’s sifting.

 For Reflection